© 2020 Baptist Health. All Rights Reserved.

 Family history.
 If people in your family have had breast cancer, you may have a higher risk for the disease.
 According to the American Cancer Society (ACS), this is especially true if you have multiple close relatives who had breast cancer.
-Overall, less than 15% of women with breast cancer have a family member with the disease.
+Overall, about 15% of women with breast cancer have a family member with the disease.

 Genes.
 Some gene mutations can increase your risk for breast cancer.
 If you inherit an altered BRCA1 or BRCA2 gene, your risk of breast cancer increases dramatically.
 Other genes are under study for their role in the development of breast cancer.